soramash/aws-genU/docs/en/DEPLOY_OPTION.md

 ### How to Set Tags

 GenU supports tags for cost management and other purposes.
-The key name of the tag is automatically set to `GenU` `.
+By default, the key name of the tag is set to `GenU`, but you can use a custom tag key by specifying `tagKey`.
 Here are examples of how to set them:

 Setting in `cdk.json`: